WebOfTrustInfo/rwot7-toronto/draft-documents/ipld_did_documents.md

 JSON-LD is a syntax to serialize Linked Data in JSON and provide semantics without the overhead of a large rdf model [[2]](https://www.w3.org/TR/json-ld/).
 Since both IPLD and JSON-LD are 100% compatible with JSON, the large number of JSON parsers and libraries are already available.

+> When using JSON-LD in a browser it is impossible to discover the Base IRI after a redirect #316

 However, one issue that has become apparent with the typical URI based JSON-LD syntax is that the content of the `@context` can potentially change over time [[3]](https://github.com/json-ld/json-ld.org/issues/547).
 Moreover, since a URI depends upon the security of DNS, a simple attack vector could be [DNS spoofing/DNS poisoning](https://en.wikipedia.org/wiki/DNS_spoofing).
 Essentially, without much effort, an attacker can adjust the cache of a DNS server, and begin pointing traffic from 'schema.org' (or any other desired host) to anywhere else on the internet or local LAN.
 Given the critical nature that the JSON-LD `@context` resource provides the attacker can make a fraudulent signature pass as being valid.

 Using IPLD we can use the entire JSON data model and we can layer any JSON-LD on top of IPLD [[4]](https://github.com/ipfs/ipfs/issues/36).
 This will enable cryptographic guantees to the authenticity of the JSON-LD schema and mitigate such an attack.